Cray-HPE/docs-csm/upgrade/1.0.1/Stage_0_Prerequisites.md

 ## Stage 0.6 - Backup Workload Manager Data

-To prevent any possibility of losing Workload Manager configuration data or files, a back-up is required.
+To prevent any possibility of losing Workload Manager configuration data or files, a backup is required.
 Please execute all Backup procedures (for the Workload Manager in use) located in the `Troubleshooting and Administrative Tasks` sub-section of the `Install a Workload Manager` section of the `HPE Cray Programming Environment Installation Guide: CSM on HPE Cray EX`.
-The resulting back-up data should be stored in a safe location off of the system.
+The resulting backup data should be stored in a safe location off of the system.

 ## Stage 0.7 - Update the Storage Node runcmds for reboots